IanHolsteen/JonnyNiceProductions/README.md

             About / about.js:

                 This page and route contains hard coded information about the music producer, along with a photo and a number of youtube videos embedded inside.
-This page inherits from a component in the components foler called YoutubeEmbed.js; this component returns an iframe containing the youtubeURL.
+This page inherits from a component in the components folder called YoutubeEmbed.js; this component returns an iframe containing the youtubeURL.

+            cart.js:

+                This page inherits the cart details and displays all cart information for a user, if they have any items in their cart.
+This page holds the logic to display an empty message and a return button if the user has no items in their cart.

+            contact.js:

+                This page uses emailjs to send an email to the producer when the contact form has been filled out.
+This component holds the logic to display a success message if the form has been submitted.

+            login.js:

+                This page holds all account, LogIn, and SignIn features, depending on the logged in state of the user.
+If a user is not signed in, they will only have the ability to sign in or create an account.

+            placements.js:

+                This page inherits the spotify component and embeds the specified spotify title, playable with the signin capability and unique colors based on the title.